JrndD/JrndD-jrndblog.github.io/content/posts/Versioning/SharePointAdvancedVersioning.md

 #### Global settings
 Change the global version history limit setting to "Automatic" in the SharePoint admin center.
 This will apply to all new OneDrive accounts and new SharePoint document libraries.
-![Setting the version history limit to Automatic](/SharePointVersioning/GlobalSettings.png) Note, changing the settings will not affect existing files, only new ones.
-It will not delete any already existing versions.
+![Setting the version history limit to Automatic](/SharePointVersioning/GlobalSettings.png) Note, changing the settings will not delete any already existing versions.
 For that we will need to run a trim job which we will cover later.

 #### Site settings
 As shown in the image above, this setting does not apply to existing document libraries unless they are set to inherit tenant settings.
-To enable it for existing document libraries, you need to use PowerShell.
+We can verify and change these settings using PowerShell.

 ```PowerShell
 # Check the current version policy for a site